 Depending on the specific oil, there are a number of ways that essential oils can be used with inflammatory conditions.
 Some may be best to diffuse, others may be used in a massage oil for inflamed muscles or joints, while still others may be used topically to soothe inflamed skin.
 That’s the beauty of essential oils—their versatility.
 Below I’ve listed 8 of the best essential oils for inflammation.

-As a food, ginger is known as an immune booster, so it’s no surprise that this essential oil is also anti-inflammatory.1 In fact, a study conducted in 2013 concluded that ginger contains significant antioxidant and anti-inflammatory compounds that reduced both acute and chronic inflammation when tested on mice.2
+As a food, ginger is known as an immune booster, so it’s no surprise that this essential oil is also anti-inflammatory.1 One study found that ginger contains significant antioxidant and anti-inflammatory compounds that reduced both acute and chronic inflammation when tested on mice.2

 Ginger’s main constituent is zingiberene, which is responsible for its anti-inflammatory properties.
-Additionally, ginger is a warming oil that is considered beneficial in stimulating circulation.
+Additionally, ginger is a warming oil that can stimulate circulation.
 It is often used in formulations to help reduce muscle and joint pain, but it can also be diffused when inflammation is due to illness.

 Thyme has an extended history of use as a culinary herb, but it also has a lengthy history as a medicinal herb as well.
 It contains many potent therapeutic properties that are beneficial when dealing with numerous types of illness and pain.

 Another essential oil with potent anti-inflammatory compounds, eucalyptus is considered an effective pain reliever and is frequently used in formulations for headaches as well as muscle and joint pain.
 It’s also extremely beneficial when dealing with sickness.
-Additionally, a study conducted in 2010 found that 1,-8 cineole (the main constituent of eucalyptus) reduced the release of cytokines that contribute to inflammation in guinea pigs.4
+Additionally, a 2010 study found that 1,-8 cineole (the main constituent of eucalyptus) reduced the release of cytokines that contribute to inflammation in guinea pigs.4

 Because eucalyptus oil is believed to boost the immune system, it is also beneficial when dealing with inflammation.
 It is generally considered effective when used in topical applications and via inhalation.
 However, due to the 1,-8 cineole content, eucalyptus should not be used around children under 10 years old.